-And always remember how precious they are.
+We must continue to stand up strong and brave, and always vigilant against the intrusion of those who seek to harm our little ones.
+Cradle them when they’re babies.
+Cuddle them when they want to wiggle.And always remember how precious they are.
 And, how dependent upon you for their everything.
 Be tender, patient, long-suffering, and always quick to forgive and forget.
 Children need love, guidance and protection.
 Always remember how the mistreatment of little children will be judged one day.

 Never forget what you survived, but let it go and try to make the best out of what you have now.
 You are alive and mostly well.
 Some do better then others, but accept your lot.
 Spend more time being thankful, because some are worse off.
 Spend your latter years trying to “Live As If It Never Happened”, while you try to help somebody along the way.

 That’s the message here today.
 Help somebody along the way.
 It doesn’t have to be a big deal — little things mean so much.
 Help a WHB or a neighbor with a problem.
 Pay for a mother’s groceries at the supermarket.
 Give back without expecting anything in return.
 Make being a survivor mean something to those around you.